 Admittedly, this form of promotion can be a lot of work, especially when you are trying to keep your head above water and get your new business going.
 But guest blogging or article writing is no different than attending business meetings to network.
 One of the first things experts say is to join the local Chamber of Commerce so that you can meet others in your community.
-Well, online, you want to meet others and get your name out there, but you do it uniquely.
+You want to meet others online and get your name out there, but you do it uniquely.
 Find sites that would benefit from your expertise and knowledge, then contact the owner or manager of the site.
-Send a pleasant note introducing yourself and outlining what you would like to do for them.
-Let them know that you would expect a link back to your official site and that your name would remain on the article.
+Send a pleasant note introducing yourself and outlining what you want to do for them.
+Tell them that you would expect a link back to your official site and that your name would remain on the article.
 Many site owners are pleased to get outside contributions.

 Tip #5 – Advertise on Relevant Sites

 Paid advertising has always been a huge component of any business budget and financial forecast.
-And, depending on your type of enterprise, it may be a substantial factor in your financial statements.
-But, unlike newspapers, where you took a specific sized ad and hoped for the best, the internet allows you to be more discriminating in your choices.
-You can hone in on specific niches that fit your market and go after those websites that offer sponsorships or other types of paid ad spots.
+And depending on your type of enterprise, it may be a substantial factor in your financial statements.
+But, unlike newspapers, where you took a specific sized ad and hoped for the best, the internet allows you to discriminate more in your choices.
+You can hone in on specific niches that fit your market and go after those websites offering sponsorships or other paid ad spots.
 Just be sure that you complete significant due diligence before sending a considerable sum of money.
 Understand the site’s market, understand how the traffic numbers work and if they are legitimate, and finally, set in place a system for monitoring the traffic to your website.

 Finally, regardless of what methods you choose to promote your business online, there are a few pointers that you should follow:

 a) have a game plan on paper, so you know where to start and what you want to achieve,